vicwomg/pikaraoke/README.md

 This is currently not supported due to lack of know-how.
 As far as I can tell we'd have to pipe omxplayer into some realtime-yet-lightweight audio DSP.
 Let me know if you have ideas on how to implement it.

 In the meantime, you might be able to get away with running the line out through a pitch shift guitar effects pedal or similar device.

+### I'm on a laptop, how do I output just pikaraoke to an external monitor/screen?

+You might be able to just launch from the target screen, but this doesn't really work very well right now.
+For now you'd probably have the most consistent experience using screen mirrored mode.